Michael-Schwartz-is/stagger.js/readme.md

 17. **Typewriter**
     - `typewriter.in`

+To use these, simply add the `data-stagger` attribute to an element. you can add it to a single element or to a parent to animate it's children.
+For example:

+- `data-stagger="1.bounce.in"`
+- `data-stagger="2.slide.left"`
+- `data-stagger="children.zoom.in"`

 ## Inspiration from Lumos

 Our approach draws inspiration from Timothy Ricks' Lumos styling system.
 Lumos pioneered the concept of concatenating multiple style parameters into a single class, allowing for powerful and flexible styling options.
 We've adapted this idea to work with animations, using a single attribute to control multiple aspects of an animation.